otdavies/AIOrganizeMyDesktop/README.md

 # Adding `Organize Files` to your windows right click options:
 - run `python install.py`, this will need admin access to add it to the right click option menu.
 - run `python uninstall.py` to remove it from the right click menu

+# Disclaimer
+- This is a toy example and might damage your file organization.
+Use at your own risk.